Skip to content

 Answer: (c)

+Consider the following statements: Statement-I: 7th August is declared as the National Handloom Day.
 Statement-II: It was in 1905 that the Swadeshi Movement was launched on the same day.
+Which one of the following is correct in respect of the above statements?

 (a) Both Statement-I and Statement-II are correct and Statement-II is the correct explanation for Statement-I.